bhagwaths/DLC-freezing/README.md

 - **CheckThresholds**

-  This script allows the user to enter video and coordinate information and set freezing thresholds in a GUI.
+  This script is designed for a contextual fear conditioning paradigm, allowing the user to enter video and coordinate information and set freezing thresholds in a GUI.
 Users can interactively view the video frame-by-frame with freezing labels, as well as a plot of coordinate distance change by frame, to determine optimal thresholds.

   ![Screenshot](https://github.com/bhagwaths/DLC-freezing/blob/master/CheckThresholds/CheckThresholds_example.PNG)